-Probably one of the most debated questions in the Disney community is the optimal Fastpass+ strategy.
+Probably one of the most debated questions in the Disney community is the optimal Walt Disney World Fastpass strategy.
 Post a question on reddit about it, and you'll get a variety of strategies.
 This post goes over our strategy while explaining where other popular strategies fall short.
 We're going to start with a quick review of some important basics you need to know.

-A Quick Review of the Things You Need to Know About Fastpass+
+A Quick Review of the Things You Need to Know About Disney World Fastpass

-- Once you have used or cancelled all 3 of your Fastpasses for a day you can make another one for that day.
+- Once you have used or cancelled all 3 of your Fastpasses for a day you can make another one for that day at any park.
 Once you use or cancel that reservation, you can make another, and so on.

-- Epcot and Hollywood Studios have tiered selections, where you can only choose 1 ride in the top tier in your initial set of 3.
+- Epcot, Animal Kingdom, and Hollywood Studios have tiered selections, where you can only choose 1 ride in the top tier in your initial set of 3.

-Choosing Which Rides to Use Your Fastpass+ Selections On
+Choosing Which Rides to Use Your Disney World Fastpass Selections On

 There's not too much debate around this issue.
 It is subjective insofar as you can skip rides you don't care about or don't want to ride, but beyond that, you'll want to use Fastpass+ for the rides with the longest average standby times.
 You can find information on standby times on various sites, most notably Touring Plans.

-The biggest exception to this is that some rides (Toy Story Mania! is a notable one) have queues (lines) that are fine to wait in because they are themed in indoors.
-Many people, for example, thing the Peter Pan line is better than the ride.
+The biggest exception to this is that some rides (Toy Story Mania! is a notable one) have lines that are fine to wait in because they are themed and indoors.
+Many people, for example, think the Peter Pan line is better than the ride.

 Scheduling Your Disney world Fastpasses: Two Bad Strategies

 Bad Fastpass Strategy 1: Start the day quickly